sirv/wordpress/readme.txt

 18. To upload images to your Sirv library, go to the Media Library page within the Sirv sub-menu (in the left navigation column).

 == Changelog ==

+= 7.5.1 (2025-02-12) =
+* Tested with the latest WordPress version 6.7.2.
+* Fixed issue with incorrect saving of additional path for "Folder name on Sirv".
+Please check that the path is correct.
+* Imroved calculating for "Sirv content cache" option.
+* Improved plugin settings page.

 = 7.5.0 (2025-02-07) =
 * Added option to use Sirv smart gallery to populate WooCommerce product media (before worked automatically).
 Enabled by default.
 If you don't use it, please disable it for best optimization.